Over the Limit (2011): Main event matches

 In the sixth match, Randy Orton defended the World Heavyweight Championship against Christian.
 During the match, Orton attempted a Punt Kick but Christian performed a Spear on Orton for a near-fall.
 In the climax, Christian attempted a Killswitch but Orton and performed an RKO on Christian to retain the title.

-In the seventh match, Jerry Lawler faced Michael Cole in a Kiss My Foot.
+In the seventh match, Jerry Lawler faced Michael Cole in a Kiss My Foot Match.
 Lawler performed a Diving Fist Drop on Cole to win the match.
-After the match, Eve performed a diving Moonsault on Cole, Jim Ross poured barbecue sauce over Cole and Bret Hart applied the sharpshooter on Cole whilst Cole kissed Lawler’s foot.
+After the match, Eve performed a diving Moonsault on Cole, Jim Ross poured barbecue sauce over Cole and Bret Hart applied the sharpshooter on Cole whilst Cole kissed Lawler's foot.

 In the main event, John Cena defended the WWE Championship against The Miz in an "I Quit" match.
 At the start of the match, Cena took control of The Miz whilst attacking Alex Riley.
-Cena applied the STF on Miz but Riley broke the hold.
-Cena performed an Attitude Adjustment on Miz but Riley hit Cena with a briefcase.
-After Miz and Riley double-teamed Cena, The Miz performed a Snap DDT onto the steel steps but Cena refused to quit.
+Cena applied the STF on The Miz but Riley broke the hold.
+Cena performed an Attitude Adjustment on The Miz but Riley hit Cena with a briefcase.
+After The Miz and Riley double-teamed Cena, The Miz performed a Snap DDT onto the steel steps but Cena refused to quit.
 Cena managed to push Riley into the ring post but The Miz hit Cena with a chair.
 Cena took control of The Miz and Cena pushed Riley, knocking him into the referee.
-When Riley asked Cena whether he wanted to quit, Cena was heard saying “I quit”, seemingly resulting in The Miz winning the title.
-After the referee heard a recording of Cena saying “I quit”, the match was restarted.
+When Riley asked Cena whether he wanted to quit, Cena was heard saying "I quit", seemingly resulting in The Miz winning the title.
+After the referee heard a recording of Cena saying "I quit", the match was restarted.
 Cena performed an Attitude Adjustment on Riley through the broadcast table and hit The Miz with a leather belt whilst The Miz ran up the entrance ramp.
 Cena applied the STF on The Miz, who quit, resulting in Cena retaining the title.